Perpetuator-LLC/cc-fe/README.md

 - [ ] Replace all messages with `@angular/localize` and `@angular/localize/init`???
 - [ ] Make `npm run generate` work to convert schema to types, or find a way to use them from the schema directly!?
 - [ ] Add foul language check for names, and articles?
-- [ ] Add ElevenLabs API Key to team
+- [ ] Add ElevenLabs API Key to team, or make upgrade feature?
 - [ ] Can we move LangChain and OpenAI to a separate service/end-point?]
 - [ ] Add custom URL (to scrape) but scoped to this user only
 - [ ] Get pre-commit stuff working, with 90% coverage, formatting, copyrights, etc.